ROAD TO DEAF INTERPRETING

 On-site: Worcester, MA

-Ethical Considerations and Challenges for Deaf Interpreters: This module covers ethical considerations and challenges for decision-making by Deaf Interpreters.
-Learners examine the Code of Professional Conduct set forth by the National Association of the Deaf and the Registry of Interpreters for the Deaf and how it fosters ethical decision-making in various situations and settings.
-Learners also explore how the history of RID and NAD Codes of Ethics influenced the field of Deaf interpreting.
+This course explores ethical issues and professional challenges faced by Deaf interpreters.
+Students examine decision-making, best practices, and strategies for maintaining integrity and accountability across diverse interpreting contexts.
+The course covers the Code of Professional Conduct established by the National Association of the Deaf (NAD) and the Registry of Interpreters for the Deaf (RID), and how these codes guide ethical decision-making.
+Students also explore the historical development of NAD and RID ethics and their influence on the field of Deaf interpreting.

 Teachers: Jim Lipsky & Randee Pascall-Speights